jkorte-dev/mpy-dtu/README.md

 mpremote run hoymiles_mpy.py
 ```

-or even more experimental than above with minimal web gui:
+if you want to try the version with minimal web gui run:

 ```code
 mpremote run hoymiles_exp.py
 ```

 `hoymiles_exp.py` requires a lot of memory.
 You will need to install parts as mpy modules.
+Try also `gc.connect()` to free some memory.

 Caveats
 -------